Vandangowda9/PowerBI-DashBoard-Sales-Analysis-Project/README.md

 # Insights and Findings
 •	The analysis showed that total sales increased compared to the previous period, showing steady business growth. </br>
 •	The Phones and Chairs categories made the highest sales, contributing most to total revenue.
+•	State wise quantity analysis to identify top performing region.
+•	A donut chart displaying the sales share of each segment and region.
+•	Detailed clustered bar chart analysis of category, sub-category and ship mode sales, Highlighting top sales.

 # Project Highlights
 Metrics: Value </br>